-Some time ago, we talked about ways to recover deleted files from your hard drives.
-We've seen that deleted files are not necessarily lost forever and that with the appropriate programs you can restore them.
-But what if you don't want that?
-Maybe you have some files that you really want to delete.
-Maybe they contain personal or sensitive information, that you don't want anybody to be able to recover.
-To do that, you'll have to make sure the files are not just deleted, but also overwritten in such a manner that they cannot be recovered no matter what.
-In this guide, we will test and show you some of the best free tools for securely wiping files from your Windows computers.
+There are many ways to recover deleted files from hard drives.
+The deleted files are not necessarily lost forever, and with the appropriate programs, you can restore them.
+However, what if you do not want that?
+Maybe you have some files that you want to erase forever.
+Maybe they contain sensitive information, which you do not want to be recovered.
+To do that, you have to make sure the files are not just deleted, but also overwritten in such a manner that they cannot be recovered.
+In this article, we analyze the best free tools for securely wiping files on Windows computers:

 Before testing each file shredder, we created an empty folder on our test computer.
 Then, we placed lots of different files inside it.
-In total, the folder contained 1 GB of data in 34 files, with various file formats: pdf, doc, docx, rtf, epub, azw3 (Kindle eBooks), iso, mp3, jpg, nef, pptx, exe, avi, mp4, 7z, tar and zip.
+In total, the folder contained 2.66 GB of data in 123 files, with various file formats: bmp, cur, docx, jpg, mkv, mp3, pdf, png, txt, and xlsx.

-Next, we used every secure erasing software from our roundup, in order to wipe everything inside this folder.
-For each of the shredding programs we used the most complex erasing method it offered.
-We also noted how many erasing algorithms each of the programs offers and how well made their user interface is.
+Next, we used every file shredding app from our roundup, to wipe everything inside this folder.
+For each of the shredding programs, we used the most complex erasing method it offered.
+We also noted how many erasing algorithms each app offers and how easy it is to use.
 Then, when all our test files were deleted and securely overwritten, we ran Recuva to check if any of the deleted files could still be recovered.

-In order to get the right results, we repeated all these steps for each of the erasing programs we tested.
-We chose the programs you see below because, for now, they are all free and very popular.
-We didn't want to include any commercial software, as not many home users would be willing to spend money on such programs.
+We repeated all these steps for each file shredding app that we tested.
+We chose the apps you see below because they are free and also popular.
+We did not want to include commercial software, as not many home users are willing to spend money on such programs.

-Eraser is a small program that can securely delete files, folders, unused disk space or even entire drives.
-To use it Eraser, you'll need to download and install it.
-When done, it will automatically add secure delete options to the Windows contextual menus.
+Eraser is a small app that can securely delete files, folders, unused disk space or even entire drives.
+To use Eraser, you have to download and install it.
+When done, it automatically adds secure delete options to the Windows right-click menu.

 In addition to the contextual menu options, Eraser's interface also allows you to create scheduled erasing tasks.
-This feature is very useful in case you work with data that you want wiped out on a recurring basis.
+This feature is handy in case you work with data that you want to be wiped out regularly.

-While it supports 13 different erasure methods, the default used by Eraser is the Gutmann standard.
+While it supports 13 different erasure methods, the one it uses by default is the Gutmann standard.
 This method overwrites the deleted files 35 times, which means that, depending on the number of files you delete, the process might take a while.

 Now it was time to check how well Eraser performed.
 So we ran Recuva on the wiped folder.
 The result was that none of the deleted files could be recovered.

-Alternate File Shredder is a small application that lets you permanently delete files.
-It's interface is simple and easy to understand and, if you select this option during its install process, the program also adds a Send to File Shredder erasing option to the contextual menus from Windows.
+Alternate File Shredder is a small app that lets you permanently delete files.
+Its interface is simple and easy to understand and, if you select this option during its install process, the app also adds a Send to File Shredder erasing option to the right-click menu from Windows.
 Alternate File Shredder lets you delete both individual files and entire folders.

 Alternate File Shredder offers only one erasing method: random data writing.
-However, you can choose the number of times the deleted files will be overwritten.
-A nice detail is that you can also choose to shred filenames, so not only the contents of the files gets erased, but also their names.
+However, you can choose the number of times the deleted files are overwritten.
+You can also choose to shred file names, so not only the contents of the files get erased, but also their names.

-Moo0 File Shredder is another lightweight application, with a very simplistic interface.
-Once you launch it, all you have to do is drag and drop any file or folder you want to permanently delete.
-Unfortunately, Moo0 File Shredder doesn't add any erasing option to Windows' right-click menus, and it also tries to bundle some "Additional Free Tools" during its installation.
+Moo0 File Shredder is a lightweight application with a minimalist user interface.
+Once you launch it, all you have to do is drag and drop any file or folder that you want to delete permanently.
+Unfortunately, Moo0 File Shredder does not add any erasing option to Windows' right-click menus, and it also tries to bundle some "Additional Free Tools" during its installation.
 Make sure you uncheck this option during the installation.

 When we ran Recuva to check if any of deleted files can be recovered, we were happy to find that they were all permanently wiped.